 El Deafo by Cece Bell, Captain Underpants by Dav Pilkey, Bad Kitty by Nick Bruel, Diary of a Wimpy Kid by Jeff Kinney, Stick Dog by Tom Watson, just to name a few, are terrific illustrated books.

-For my son, The Black Lagoon Series by Mike Thaler and illustrated by Jared Lee were also a huge hit.
+For my son, The Black Lagoon Series by Mike Thaler and illustrated by Jared Lee was also a huge hit.
 They’re both picture books and early chapter books.
 All of the books are super short, highly illustrated, and filled with tons of puns.

 Children learning to read will also ask to read the same book over and over again.
 Keep in mind that even if this may be excruciatingly boring to a parent, repetition helps children learn vocabulary.